-Industry figures are in-and-around the billions for 2020, with further profits expected over the coming years.
+Industry figures are in and around the billions for 2020, with further profits expected over the coming years.
 Players can enjoy online and in-person sports betting in New Jersey, however, there are no plans to allow wagers on New Jersey’s college teams or college-level events held in-state.

 By launching its sports betting market in October 2018, New Mexico followed in the footsteps of the states we’ve previously mentioned.
-However, like Delaware, such betting cannot yet take place online.
+However, like in Delaware, such betting cannot yet take place online.

 Following the Supreme Court’s ruling on PASPA, New Mexico decided against creating legislation that sets in stone the legality of sports betting.
 Instead, via a compact gaming agreement with the state the Santa Ana Star Casino & Hotel opened its sports betting doors.